Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Cities/Wrᴎgord.md

 ## Market District (Torgovaya Ploshchad)
 The Market District is located in close proximity to the docks.
 It is the main hub for trade and commerce in the city, where merchants come to peddle their wares and make business.
 The area is often crowded, vibrant and noisy.
 The central market square is surrounded on all sides by rows of shops.
 Travelling performers and entertainers often fill the streets.
 ## Common District (Nizhnyy Gorod)
-The main area surrounding the walls of the High District and extending to the city's outer wall.
+The common district is the main area surrounding the walls of the High District and extending to the city's outer wall.
 This is where the middle class and laborers live.
 It is a mix of living quarters and common shops.
 The district is lively, but less chaotic than the docks or the market square.
 ## Outer Ward (Zemlyanoy Val)
 The Outer Ward is the area outside the outer wall.
 It is a sprawling district for the poorer population, such as farmers, laborers, and refugees.
-The area is filled with poorly constructed buildings, popup-shops, and muddy streets.
+The area is filled with poorly constructed buildings, pop up-shops, and muddy streets.
 ## Industrial District (Uglevᴙsk)
 The Industrial District is located on the southern side of the city, nestled between the mountain and the outer and inner walls.
 It is located close to the Dock District for easy transportation of materials and products.
 It is a place of manufacturing, smithing, and heavy industry.
 The area is loud, air filled with the smoke from various machinery.
 ## Temple District (Khrestovᴙsk)